Overview

 Most-Favored-Nation pricing

-The administration describes the deals with manufacturers as “Most-Favored-Nation” pricing: US prices for listed drugs should be no higher than the lowest price in comparison countries.
-The Department of Health and Human Services said those countries are drawn from high-income OECD nations whose per-capita GDP is at least 60% of the US.
-That list includes Luxembourg, Ireland, Switzerland, Norway, Iceland, Denmark, the Netherlands, Australia, Austria, Sweden, Belgium, Germany, Canada, Israel, the UK and Finland.
+The administration frames its deals with manufacturers as “Most-Favored-Nation” agreements: prices listed on TrumpRx are intended to be no higher than the lowest price for the same drug among a set of comparator high-income countries.
+The Department of Health and Human Services said those comparators are high-income OECD nations with per-capita GDP at least 60% of the U.S. level, including Luxembourg, Ireland, Switzerland, Norway, Iceland, Denmark, the Netherlands, Australia, Austria, Sweden, Belgium, Germany, Canada, Israel, the UK and Finland.

 Products and participation

-The initial catalog predominantly features Pfizer products but includes other brands.
-High-demand medicines such as weight-management injections (Wegovy, Zepbound), Ozempic, fertility drugs (Gonal-F, Cetrotide, Ovidrel), and medicines for menopause, depression, smoking cessation, kidney disease, thyroid disorders, high cholesterol, heart disease, HIV and diabetes appear on the list.
-The White House compared some prices to Canada — for example listing Gonal-F at $252 per unit versus $355 in Canada.
+The initial catalog is weighted toward Pfizer products but includes medicines from other manufacturers.
+It lists treatments in high-demand categories such as obesity and weight-management injections (for example Wegovy and Zepbound), GLP-1 drugs like Ozempic, fertility medications (Gonal-F, Cetrotide, Ovidrel), and drugs for menopause, depression, smoking cessation, kidney disease, thyroid problems, high cholesterol, heart disease, HIV and diabetes.
+The White House highlighted comparisons with Canada for some listings—for instance, showing Gonal-F at $252 per unit versus $355 in Canada.

 Why manufacturers joined

-Manufacturers that agreed to join the program avoided the risk of expanded import tariffs threatened by the administration.
-Pfizer said it voluntarily entered the program and secured a three-year grace period during which its products would not face tariffs, conditional on further investment in US manufacturing.
+Companies that opted into TrumpRx avoided the administration’s threatened expansion of import tariffs.
+Pfizer said it joined voluntarily and negotiated a three-year safe period during which its products would not face new tariffs, contingent on additional U.S. manufacturing investment.

-– TrumpRx prices often apply to brand-name drugs.
-Generic alternatives may be substantially cheaper; Klebanoff noted Protonix is listed at about $200 per month on TrumpRx while generics cost roughly $10.
+– Brand focus: TrumpRx prices generally apply to brand-name drugs.
+Cheaper generic alternatives often exist; for example, Protonix appears in the catalog at about $200 per month while generics retail for roughly $10.

-– Purchasing outside insurance plans means those payments do not count toward insurance deductibles or out-of-pocket maximums, potentially increasing total annual spending for some patients.
+– Insurance accounting: Purchases made outside an insurance plan do not count toward plan deductibles or out-of-pocket maximums, which could raise total annual spending for some patients who frequently fill prescriptions.

 Political context